Siege of Dura-Europos (256): Use of chemical weapons

 The siege was notable for the early use of chemical weapons by the attacking Persian army.
 During the siege the attackers dug several underground shaft mines under the city walls.
 The Romans dug tunnels to reach the mines and fight the diggers underground.
-In one such tunnel, when the Romans broke through into the Sassanian tunnel the tunnelers ignited a mixture of sulfur and pitch, producing a cloud of sulfur dioxide, which killed twenty Roman soldiers, one of which was carrying a coin dated 256, allowing the dating of the siege.
+In one such tunnel, when the Romans broke through into the Sasanian tunnel the tunnelers ignited a mixture of sulfur and pitch, producing a cloud of sulfur dioxide, which killed twenty Roman soldiers, one of which was carrying a coin dated 256, allowing the dating of the siege.
 Archaeologists excavated the scene in the 1930s.
 In 2009 tests showed the presence of sulfur dioxide inside the tunnel.
 In 2020, a group of chemistry students in Foxborough, Massachusetts used chemical analysis of the samples in the tunnel compared with the composition of bitumen and deduced that methane was also likely a by-product of the attack.